777joshua7771/BDCC-DH/README.md

 # Broken Dreams Correctional Center: Desolate Hope
-A Modified BDCC that focuses on doing a total-conversion of the game.
+A Modified BDCC that focuses on doing a total Overhaul of the game.

 Inspired from a Idea while self-learning how to code/mod, as the development of the modification will be slow.

 ### The planned changes will apply to:

-\> UI Theme (Color & Main Menu)
+\> Main Menu

 \> Story & the World